 Monday, January 23, 2017

-This “excursion” will focus on today’s mail/parcel delivery environment and the growing challenges from ecommerce growth.
-Join the conversation as we discuss the changes that need to occur within the delivery supply chain, on the legislative/regulatory front, and in ecommerce to prepare to meet growth and consumer demand challenges!
+This “excursion” focused on today’s mail/parcel delivery environment and the growing challenges from ecommerce growth.
+Participants discussed the changes that need to occur within the delivery supply chain, on the legislative/regulatory front, and in ecommerce to prepare to meet growth and consumer demand challenges!

 Details on the Agenda can be found here (click on Speaker names to see their bios, click on Session names for more information on each session)

 Date: Monday, January 23, 2017

 3351 Fairfax Avenue

 “Delivery by Design” Event Held January 23, 2017

 Key stakeholders in our postal ecosystem participated in the PostalVision 2020 “Delivery by Design” event in a session that staged a critical debate on the pros and cons of the existing USPS mailbox monopoly in relation to the anticipated growth in ecommerce and increasing consumer delivery demands.